trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ### What compliance_markup affects

-By default, the `compliance_map()` function creates a set of reports, one per node, on your Puppet Server at `/opt/puppetlabs/server/data/puppetserver/simp/compliance_reports/<fqdn>`.
+By default, the `compliance_markup::compliance_map()` function creates a set of reports, one per node, on your Puppet Server at `/opt/puppetlabs/server/data/puppetserver/simp/compliance_reports/<fqdn>`.

 You may optionally enable the creation of a `File` resource on each of your